Workshop 12

 Outcrop analogues provide important inspiration not only for filling the scale gap but also concepts for processes contributing to permeability enhancement and conduit behaviour versus reduction and barriers to flow.
 Improved seismic characterisation of faults and fracture systems, integrated with borehole data, provide valuable in-situ constraints on the geometry and spatial

 distributions as well as dynamic behaviour.
 Both in-situ and analogue characterisation are required for numerical modelling of fluid flow and geomechanical behaviour which is needed to provide a predictive rationale for decision making during project sanction and planning.
-This workshop explores the multi-scale characterisation of faults and damage zones, evidence and modelling of their influence on flow and mechanical behaviour through an increasing variety of applications in sustainable development and the energy transition.

 Sub-Topics that will be covered in the workshop: